 Another study by Mustafa et al reported the success of a patient who had supplemented daily with ginger.
+This study referenced a woman who’d had migraine for 16 years, which was very close to my 18 years of chronic, intractable migraine.
 This interested me because while the other studies were all conducted using people with episodic migraine, I was chronic and looking for ways to make a difference.
-This study referenced a woman who had migraine for 16 years, which was very close to my 18 years.
-Supplementing daily with ginger had brought her significant relief.
+Supplementing daily with ginger brought her significant relief.
 This approach seemed like it was worth trying.

 Could ginger work for chronic migraine patients?